In Ukraine we know for sure: the way to a guest`s heart is through his or her stomach!

 Yaroslav Artyukh, one of the few Ukrainian chefs featured in the Michelin guide, works in Kanapa, reinterpreting traditional recipes in his own unique fusion style.

 Visiting Kryivka in Lviv, remember to use the greeting “Slava Ukraini!
 Heroiam slava!”.
-Odesa offers its special regional food influenced mostly by its seaside location – try it in Slava Libkin’s restaurants.
+Odesa offers its special regional food influenced mostly by its seaside location – try it in Savva Libkin’s restaurants.

 Stuck for what to choose from such a long menu?
 Start with the basics!